 In 2017, plastic accounted for the largest revenue segment in the market due to its high adoption, ease of usage & disposal, and cost-effective nature.
 The glass segment is likely to exhibit a lucrative CAGR during the same period owing to its predominant usage in the medical devices industry and stability during hematology procedures.

 In comparison to plastic, glass products can be easily recycled, thereby improving environmental sustainability.
-Thus, increasing number of manufacturers are engaged in production of glass-based products and devices.
-Glass also has high resistance to heat and thus, is preferred over other raw materials for manufacturing of medical devices.
-Stability, accuracy, and resistance to antimicrobial growth are some of the major reasons for high adoption of these products.
+Thus, an increasing number of manufacturers are engaged in the production of glass-based products and devices.
+Glass also has a high resistance to heat and thus, is preferred over other raw materials for the manufacturing of medical devices.
+Stability, accuracy, and resistance to antimicrobial growth are some of the major reasons for the high adoption of these products.

-North America dominated the market in 2017.
-Well-developed healthcare infrastructure and presence of leading clinical diagnostics companies in North America have driven the market in the region.
-Moreover, rising adoption of advanced technologies and increased focus on clinical research in this region are likely to augur well for the market.
-Increasing number of surgical procedures, mounting cases of accidents & trauma cases, and rising prevalence of noncommunicable & infectious diseases are also poised to stoke the growth of the regional market.
+North America dominated the market in 2021.
+Well-developed healthcare infrastructure and the presence of leading clinical diagnostics companies in North America have driven the market in the region.
+Moreover, the rising adoption of advanced technologies and increased focus on clinical research in this region are likely to augur well for the market.
+An increasing number of surgical procedures, mounting cases of accidents & trauma cases, and the rising prevalence of noncommunicable & infectious diseases are also poised to stoke the growth of the regional market.

 In addition, mergers, acquisitions, and strategic agreements are some of the initiatives undertaken by key players to stay ahead in the global arena.
-For instance, in 2017, Greiner Bio One announced acquisition of Vacuette España and Vacuette Portugal.
-Both the companies are anticipated to further strengthen commercial distribution network of Greiner’s blood collection products in Spain and Portugal, respectively.
+For instance, in 2017, Greiner Bio-One announced the acquisition of Vacuette España and Vacuette Portugal.
+Both companies are anticipated to further strengthen the commercial distribution network of Greiner’s blood collection products in Spain and Portugal, respectively.

 Base year for estimation